 Multi-factor authentication (MFA) is more than an extra security step, it’s a vital component of overall protection to safeguard online accounts for your organization.
-If you want to ensure your information is safe from hacking attempts, you’ll need to use multi-factor authentication methods that can’t be duplicated.

 What Is Multi-Factor Authentication?